[KB8712] Deploy the latest version of ESET Endpoint Security for macOS using Jamf Pro

 • Verify you can manage the ESET Endpoint using ESET PROTECT On-Prem: Open the ESET PROTECT Web Console, click Computers and verify that the Jamf endpoint is displayed in the All Group.

-• If you did not type the License Key or Security Admin during the install scripts, you can activate the ESET products using ESET PROTECT.
+• If you did not type the Activation Key or Security Admin during the install scripts, you can activate the ESET products using ESET PROTECT.

 • Extension Attributes: Extension Attributes show information regarding ESET products in the Computer detailsSearch InventoryGeneral section.